tomleidy/hosttoggle-sh/README.md

 sh hosttoggle.sh -w social news
 ```

 This will either toggle or untoggle the social network and news sites configured in the script (by group).
 It will ask for root permissions just for applying changes.
-And it will alert you that it should be owned by root.
+And it will alert you that it should be owned by some non-user / non-root account.

 Edit site arrays in the shell script to add new sites to each category.
 If you're adding a new category, add it to the site_list array and the case in get_group_array().